JAKeijzer96/dotnetChess/README.md

-# dotnetChess
+# .NET Chess
-dotnetChess is a chess game/engine written in C# using .NET Core 6.
+_.NET Chess_ is a chess game/engine written in C# using .NET Core 6.
 The core goal of this project is to write an engine that is comprehensible and easy to read.
-Computation speed is not or very rarely taken into account when writing code.
+Performance will always be secondary to readability.

 ## To do list / Backlog
 - [x] Setup project (June 2022)